eLVee1991/youtubeblock/README.md

 # youtubeblock.py
 This python file will search the pihole logs for youtube advertisement urls and adds them to the blocklist.
+Run this script once a day or after seeing advertisement.

 For now it searches the logs for:
 - r1---sn-